 The Practice provides a full range of Family Planning services, from simple contraceptive advice including mini-pills (PoP), Combined Oral Contraceptive Pills (COCP), condoms, injectables, contraceptive implants (Implanon) and post-coital contraception ("morning after pill").
 We can also arrange referrals for sterilisation.
 Coil checks are available at the practice.
-Coil fits are referred to Central Health Clinic Mulberry Street Sheffield.
+Coil and Implant fitting is available via the Royal Hallamshire Hospital by contacting 0114 226 8888.
+Alternatively we are able to refer you to other local GP surgeries who provide this service.
+Please see a clinician for a referral.

 The practice offers influenza vaccinations to all patients in the over 65 year age group, or who fall into one of the at risk groups, Chronic Illnesses, Asthmatics, Coronary Heart disease, Diabetics, Liver disease, Multiple Sclerosis, patients with Respiratory problems patients who have had a Splenectomy and patients who are the main carer for an elderly or disabled person whose welfare may be at risk if the carer falls ill.
 Immunisations are available from October through March each year, although the bulk of immunisations take place in October.
 In addition we offer Pneumococcal vaccination to all who fall into the "at risk" groups.